 1. Too much tech

 Once I held this album in my hands, I thought, “Wow, wow, wow- our kids are going to hold this over and over,” (cue the tears).
 It became less for us and more for our kids and grandkids.
 My daughter will inherit so many things.
 My rings, my lips, maybe even my dress, but how truly special for her to inherit this one of a kind keepsake.
-These images will only ripen over time.
+These images will only ripen over time and I need them in a book that will last.

 This album is so sturdy, so heavy, and oh so luxurious.
 You can just FEEL the professional difference.
 Things today are fast and disposable – I feel so strongly that your wedding album should not be either.
 I’ve used so many online printing companies, and I can tell you this is like no book I’ve ever held.
 I can say without a doubt this album will outlive us.